Pappy & Harriet's: 1946–1982

 In 1946, a group of filmmakers built a Western-style movie set in the high desert 25 miles north of Palm Springs for the cowboy actors Roy Rogers and Gene Autry.
 Production designers decorated the facades of "Main Street" with a Western saloon, bank, chapel and a cantina.
 Pioneertown and its cantina were used in more than 50 films and television programs throughout the 1940s and 1950s, including The Cisco Kid and Judge Roy Bean.
-In 1972, John Aleba and his wife Francis purchased the building and John further developed the property into a cantina.